AmzadHossainrafis/fuel-economy-data-analysis/readme.md

 ### 1.Project description :
 ---

-This project is to find out and analyse the fuel economy in California.
+This project is to analyse the fuel economy in California.

 <b> *  Q1: Are more unique models using alternative fuels in 2018 compared to 2008?
 By how much?